fortrabbit/help/docs/ssh-keys.md

 * [Git and SSH key setup on Windows from Beanstalk](http://guides.beanstalkapp.com/version-control/git-on-windows.html)

-## Importing a public keys into your fortrabbit Account
+## Importing public SSH keys into your fortrabbit Account

 After you have set up Git and created a key pair, the public part of the key must be imported in the fortrabbit Dashboard.
 The navigation to the import form is not very complex: